 Stationary Engineer or Boiler Operator Salary

 Men represent the vast majority of Stationary Engineer or Boiler Operators in the United States.
-People in this role can earn an average of $25.77 per hour nationwide.
-Location is the biggest factor affecting pay for this group, followed by experience level.
-Medical benefits are awarded to most, and a strong majority earn dental coverage.
-Job satisfaction for Stationary Engineer or Boiler Operators is high.
-The information for this snapshot was generated by responses to the PayScale salary survey.
+People in this role can earn an average of $25.51 per hour nationwide.
+Career length is the biggest factor affecting pay for this group, followed by geography.
+Work is enjoyable for Stationary Engineer or Boiler Operators, who typically claim high levels of job satisfaction.
+Most enjoy medical while a strong majority get dental coverage.
+Vision coverage is also available to the greater part.
+The information for this rundown comes from respondents who completed PayScale's salary questionnaire.

 Job Description for Stationary Engineer or Boiler Operator